tehbaconvr/VB_MOTD/README.md

 VB_MOTD.
-Basically no need to pull it from github but i can so what
+Basically no need to pull it from github but i can, so what?